Alluvium (Qa), glacial sediments (Qg)

 pattern.
 Steep slopes are littered with thin limestone slabs that remain

 as shale erodes and washes away.
-Contrast with less-rugged upland surfaces
+Contrast with the less-rugged upland

-of adjacent areas is marked, except near major streams, where change
+surfaces of adjacent areas is marked, except near major streams, where

 The Kope yields 100 to 500 gallons per day to drilled wells in valley

 bottoms along large streams, but almost no water to drilled wells on

 hillsides or ridgetops.
 The Kope yields water to small springs and seeps.

 Water is hard in valley bottoms and may contain salt or hydrogen sulfide.

 Shale units have small, poorly connected openings that allow passage

 of only small quantities of water, restricting yields to wells and springs

 and preventing recharge to underlying rocks.
 The few thick limestone